 - The parade will proceed north until St. Charles Avenue, where the krewe will turn east (right).

 - The Krewe of Orpheus will follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal Street.

 - At Canal, the parade will turn southeastward (right).

 - The krewe will follow Canal to the intersection of Canal and Tchoupitoulas Street, where the parade will turn south (right).

-- The Krewe of Orpheus will follow Tchoupitoulas to Caliope Street, where it will turn east (left) and end at the Convention Center.
+- The Krewe of Orpheus will follow Tchoupitoulas to Julia Street, where it will turn east (left).

 Founded in 1993, the Krewe of Orpheus takes its name from Zeus and Calliope’s musically inclined son.
 Founding members include musician/actor Harry Connick, Jr. and his father, Harry Connick, Sr., former New Orleans district attorney.
 With their first parade in 1994, the krewe of 700 members established itself as a super krewe.
 They were the first super Krewe to allow both male and female riders.

 The krewe’s throws include a number of sought-after items, including light-up Orpheus medallion beads, three different types of doubloons, and four-foot-long stuffed dragons.